OfficeDev/office-js-docs-pr/docs/overview/core-concepts-office-add-ins.md

 All Office Add-ins are built upon the Office Add-ins platform.
 They share a common framework through which certain capabilities can be implemented.
 This means that regardless of whether you're creating an add-in for Excel, Outlook, or another Office application, you can implement features such as dialog boxes, add-in commands, task panes, and single sign-on (SSO).

-For any add-in you build, you'll need to understand important concepts like Office application and platform availability, Office JavaScript API programming patterns, how to specify an add-in's settings and capabilities in the manifest file, how to test, debug, and publish an add-in, and more.
-You'll find this information here in the **Core concepts** section of the documentation.
-Review this documentation before exploring the application-specific documentation that corresponds to the add-in you're building (for example, [Excel](../excel/index.yml)).
+For any add-in you build, you need to understand important concepts like Office application and platform availability, Office JavaScript API programming patterns, how to specify an add-in's settings and capabilities in the manifest file, how to test, debug, and publish an add-in, and more.
+Review the documentation listed in the following table.
+That gives you a good foundation for the application-specific documentation that corresponds to the add-in you're building, such as [Excel](../excel/index.yml).

 |               |               |
 | ------------- | ------------- |